Alert

 Irish poet Sarah Berkeley will read from her poems, including the 2023 collection The Last Cold Day, which won the Yeats Society Prize, and addresses with powerful urgency the climate crisis and caretaking.
 Berkeley grew up in Dublin, Ireland, and was educated at Trinity College, Southbank University, London, and the University of California, Berkeley.
 She has published eight collections of poetry, a novel and a collection of short stories.
 Her work has been widely anthologized in Europe, the U.S. and Canada.
 She lived for many years in the San Francisco Bay Area and now makes her home with her husband in upstate New York, where she works as a hospice nurse.

-Co-sponsored by Literary Spring, the Institute for Sustainability & Social Justice, health humanities, languages & literature and the Human Journey Colloquia Series
+Co-sponsored by Literary Spring, the Institute for Sustainability & Social Justice, health humanities, English and the Human Journey Colloquia Series

 two Irish dancers jumpingSHU Claddagh Dance Team and SHU Irish Dance Ensemble